Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 The content created is stored within a database and displayed to the end-user or reader based on this pre-defined template.

 Everything is packaged together, and the architecture of the CMS causes heavy codependency between the frontend and backend.
-For example, when downloading WordPress, what you're actually getting out of the box and building upon is:
+For example, when downloading WordPress, what you're getting out of the box and building upon is:

 • A pre-defined theme (like Twenty Nineteen by WordPress) with HTML, CSS, and Javascript.